Public Readiness and Emergency Preparedness Act: Opposition

 Numerous consumer organizations vigorously opposed the legislation, including A-CHAMP, Eagle Forum, and Public Citizen, as well as first responder organizations representing nurses, firemen and veterans.
-A-CHAMP ran a series of full page advertisements in various publications in opposition to PREPA.
+A-CHAMP ran a series of full page advertisements in various publications in opposition to the PREP Act.
 Because the legislation delegates broad legislative power to the executive branch of government, opponents view it as a violation of fundamental principles of the U.S. Constitution.

 In 2005, Senator Edward Kennedy issued a statement demanding repeal of the PREPA legislation, while condemning the liability provisions as a giveaway to the drug industry.
 Kennedy said the bill makes it "essentially impossible" for injured parties to sue for damages, and that the measure allows common diseases to be used as a reason to activate the liability shield.
-Kennedy also asserted that one of the drug companies that lobbied for PREPA is Sanofi Pasteur, which was under Food and Drug Administration (FDA) investigation for being connected to at least five cases of Guillain–Barré syndrome asserted to have been caused by its meningococcal vaccine.
+Kennedy also asserted that one of the drug companies that lobbied for the PREP Act is Sanofi Pasteur, which was under Food and Drug Administration (FDA) investigation for being connected to at least five cases of Guillain–Barré syndrome asserted to have been caused by its meningococcal vaccine.

-When the PREPA legislation was presented, its broad liability shields, its potential for undermining state vaccine laws, and its consolidation of responsibility within the executive branch were misrepresented in Congress and media, according to critics, who note that it was portrayed instead as primarily concerned with preparations to combat the avian flu.
+When the PREP Act legislation was presented, its broad liability shields, its potential for undermining state vaccine laws, and its consolidation of responsibility within the executive branch were misrepresented in Congress and media, according to critics, who note that it was portrayed instead as primarily concerned with preparations to combat the avian flu.

-Opponents also contended that PREPA would contribute to the potential for abuse of discretion by the George W. Bush Administration, which was generally perceived as friendly to the drug industry.
+Opponents also contended that the PREP Act would contribute to the potential for abuse of discretion by the George W. Bush Administration, which was generally perceived as friendly to the drug industry.
 In particular, critics were concerned about the possibility that state laws banning thimerosal containing vaccines (TCVs) may be preempted.
 If the HHS secretary designates that a vaccine is a covered countermeasure, thimerosal (a mercury containing preservative) can be used in the vaccine, even in states that have enacted such bans.